bramdvrepublic/com.beligum.blocks.core/Readme.md

-#ID
-The ID-class is a wrapper around a URI.
-This allows us to make subclasses of an ID.
-(URI is a final class and cannot be extended.)
+#BlocksID

-One subclass is the RedisID, which holds functionalities for communication with the Redis-server:
+The BlocksID-class is a wrapper around a URI, which holds functionalities for communication with the database:

  - It holds a version-field, constructed using the current time of the System.
-Redis.LAST_VERSION or Redis.NO_VERSION should be used form last version or unversioned id.
+Redis.LAST_VERSION or Redis.NO_VERSION should be used for last version or unversioned id.
  - It can return the name of the list with all the versions of the object corresponding with that ID (= id.getUnversionedId())
  - It can transform a URL into an id suited for actually saving an object to the db

 Two ID's are **equal** when their string-representation is equal (for RedisID's this includes timestamp-versioning)

+#Redis and Storable
+ - Extends interface Database<Storable>
+ - The method 'toHash()' in Storable decides which info is saved to db in hash-form.
+This method should be overwritten manually.
+(It is saved under "[storableId]:[version]")
+ - A storable holds creation and update information
+ - All fields that need to be saved to db, should be publicly accessible through public field declaration or get- and set-method.

 All ID's used in Redis, are URI's mapping one-to-one on the object in question:

+ - The id of the html-content in a certain language looks like this: "blocks://[db-site-alias]/[entityId]:[version]/[languageCode]"
  - The ID of the redis-hash representing an EntityTemplate looks like this: "blocks://[db-site-alias]/[entityId]:[version]"
  - The list of all versions of a certain EntityTemplate has an id looking like this: "blocks://[db-site-alias]/[entityId]"
  - The ID of the redis-hash representing an EntityTemplateClass looks like this= "blocks://[db-site-alias]/[entityClassName]:[version]"